Gumichan01/lunatix/README.md

 - LX\_Mixer: The audio library based on SDL_Mixer 2.0 (supporting MP3, OGG, WAV, ...)
 - LX\_Physics: The physics engine

-LunatiX Engine also contains these modules:
+LunatiX also contains these modules:
 - LX\_Device: The information library about Gamepads
 - LX\_FileIO: The Input/Output file library
 - LX\_MSGBox: The Message box module
 - LX\_ParticleEngine: A basic particle system
 - LX\_Random: The Random Number Generator (RNG) library
-- LX_VersionInfo: A module to get the version of the engine
+- LX_VersionInfo: A module to get the version of the library
 - LX\_SystemInfo: The System information library

-The engine works on Windows and Linux.
+The library works on Windows and Linux.

 ## Contribute ##